katur/gunsiano/README.md

 Logging in also provides access to the Django admin interface, where every user is granted limited update privileges for their own user.
-Other access levels grant privileges to edit the public website text, lab personnel information, and/or various internal databases.
+Other access levels grant privileges to edit other users' information, the public website text, and various internal databases.

 ## Dependencies